genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 :::note Why do I have to run this Gradle task?

-You are editing a kts file that needs to be compiled and built to be used from other places.
+You are editing a kts file that needs to be compiled and built for use in other places.
 In this case, we want the fields to be available to the tables (and with intellisense support from the IDE).

 As we go, you'll see we have different Gradle tasks, depending on the artifact we want to build.
 :::